 Kia Sportage review and buyer's guide

-Sportage performs quite well in all the specialty areas of its rivals.
-It can rival the all-wheel drive capability of a Subaru Forester, the plush interior of the Mazda CX-5, the funky and futuristic design of the Hyundai Tucson, and the affordability of the Mitsubishi Outlander.
+Sportage is more than just a multi-purpose five-seater.
+It rivals the all-wheel drive capability of a Subaru Forester, the plush interior of the Mazda CX-5, the sharp design of the Hyundai Tucson, the affordability of the Mitsubishi Outlander and the build quality of a Toyota RAV4.

 The medium SUV has effectively replaced the conventional large or medium sedan or wagon which was the normal family car for decades.
 But their primary drawback was the physical access limitations with getting into and out of them.
-Medium SUVs don’t have the lowering-down or climbing-up aspect to ingress or egress of the vehicle.
+Medium SUVs don’t have the lowering-down or climbing-up aspect to ingress or egress.
 This means they appeal to a wider demographic, and it makes the operational aspect of getting kids here and there much less tiring.

 While it needs to be said that some wagons continue to rival medium SUVs on outright volume in the boot and fuel economy, the advantages of the higher SUV vantage point and entry/exit mobility means they continue to outsell.
 And that’s where carmaker brands are preferencing their marketing, because SUVs sell - and they also have good resale value for you at the end of your tenure.